Last Full Update: December 3, 2025

 *3 If the primary sponsor prefers to collect the information directly, Sourcing Innovation will redirect to the download link of the primary sponsor’s site for the first 30 days.
 In this instance, Sourcing Innovation is not collecting any of your information (and if you want to be notified of future papers or receive SI announcements, you will have to sign up for a mailing list).

-*4 The only way a sponsor can acquire a list is to sponsor an Illumination or Inspiration, and they only get the list of individuals who registered to download the Illumination or Inspiration.
+*4 The only way a sponsor can acquire a list is to sponsor an Illumination, Inspiration, special white paper, or e-Book and they only get the list of individuals who registered to download that Illumination, Inspiration, special white paper, or e-Book.

 What are SI’s comment rules?Home